jmquintana79/utils/querycsv/README.md

 ## Notes
 - I had to update this script from Python2 to Python3.
 - It was modified line 155: utf-8 enconde of cell values was replaced by a simple str().
 This one was done because the SQL WHERE statement it was not working.
+- It was modified line 272: Python2 to Python3.
+Open file in mode "wb" was replaced by "w".